AbeneAb/Thynk.CovidTracker/README.md

 ## Improvements that I would have done had I had more time
 * Time didn't allow me to work on event driven architecture, when ever there is a change in booking, we will have a pub/syb model to be notified of the process.
 * Background chron job to deallocate expired booking.
-* Non-relatiional DB[mongo] for booking, so that it can handle large set of data.
+* Non-relational DB[mongo] for booking, so that it can handle large set of data.
 We will have to use a microservice architecture.
 * Add distributed cache[Redis] to decrease db overhead and improve response times.
 * Work on Idempotency for some Commands